Queen Creek High School Alumni GO BULLDOGS!

 His teams have produced five national champions, eight Arizona state champions and 17 Arizona state place winners, including one four-time Arizona state champion and three three-time state champs.
 He was nominated as one of the top 45 amateur wrestling coaches in the nation in 2015 and is proud to be doing a coaching internship in Colorado Springs for the US Olympic Wrestling Team.

-Queen Creek High School will honor these three former athletes at halftime of the homecoming football game on Friday night.
+Queen Creek High School honored these three former athletes at halftime of the homecoming football game.

 Don was our good friend and fan.
 He was also our beloved announcer for 12 years.